zsiki/GeoEasy/doc/reference_guide.rst

 Save as CSV
 ...........

 Save field-book data into a given file in coma separated values format.
+The fields displayed in the actual mask are exportted only.

 Save as RTF
 ...........

 Save field-book data into a given file in rich text format.
+The fields displayed in the actual mask are exportted only.

 Save as HTML
 ............

 Save field-book data into a given file in hyper text markup language format.
+The fields displayed in the actual mask are exportted only.

 Close
 .....